mavryk-network/LIGO/vendors/Preprocessor/README.md

   * The file `README.md` is the present file.

-  * The `LICENSE` file must contain the MIT license.
+  * The module `State` defines a type and related functions used for preprocessing.

 The following files are meant to be used only by a special Makefile to build the standalone preprocessor.
 See